-Maybe you didn’t realize when you first got involved with an organization that there would come the point where you’d no longer be able to care for your new pet.
+Maybe you didn’t realize when you first got involved with an organization that there would come a point where you’d no longer be able to care for your new pet.

-Or maybe you couldn’t afford to pay for veterinary bills anymore.
-Either way, consider rethinking your regret to adopt a dog.
-Many other dogs are waiting patiently for homes.
+Or maybe you couldn’t afford to pay for the veterinary bills anymore.

 6. Talk to Someone

-A trusted friend, relative, or even a professional therapist can offer advice and guidance.
+A trusted friend, relative, or professional therapist can offer advice and guidance.

 8. Take Control